 With this in mind, the recommended budget has very few newly requested capital projects.
-Those requested and recommended are to maintain current levels of service and to address services levels to new development such as a snow loader to service the Park City Heights area, new affordable housing projects and the recently acquired arts and culture property and future arts and culture development.
+Those requested and recommended are to maintain current levels of service where possible. and continue new affordable housing projects and the recently acquired arts and culture property and future arts and culture development.